 Let’s explore 7 short film tips:

-Short films should be born from imagination and exploration of a new world.
+4. Be inventive.
+Short film ideas should be born from imagination and exploration of a new world.
 It can be a slice of life or an adventure into outer space.
 Think of it as 10 minutes of time spent in a world you’ve been dying to explore.
 Be an adventurer and break outside of the box.
 This is your film.
 You don’t have studio heads keeping you in check.
 This is your chance to be as wild and creative as you want, so don’t hold back!

 5. If you don’t want to think bigger, then think backwards.
 Maybe budget is an issue (let’s face it, it usually is), then what can you do with the resources you already have?
 Think of the locations and actors available to you and craft a story around your current resources.
 Less can be more.
 You don’t always need special effects to make your story stand out in the crowd.
 Oftentimes the best short film ideas are the simplest ones that grip an audience with emotion instead of pizzazz.

 6. Learn from the masters.
 Watch successful short films, attend film festivals, and get to know short film making inside and out, especially if you want to learn how to direct a short film for the first time.
 You don’t need to reinvent the wheel, but you do need to find a way to make your project original.
 Reach out to others for inspiration and advice.